 September and October have the most rain but lowest temperatures.
 November is gorgeous with December a close second.
 The landscape is lush and green, temperatures are only in the mid to high 80s and the rain has subsided.
 If you like rain, the months of September and October are for you.
 If you like sunshine, little wind and nice temperatures then November and December are the months to visit.

 San Jose and the surrounding suburbs are at an elevation between 3000 and 3500 feet.
 Therefore it is much cooler than the Pacific Northwest beach communities.
 This area also receives a little more rainfall because of the proximity to the western facing mountain slopes that squeeze more rain out of the atmosphere.
 Many people who live in this area don't require air conditioning.

 Limon is located right on the Caribbean and it pretty warm and humid all year long, but still not has hot as the Pacific northwest beach towns.
 Rainfall is more evenly distributed over the entire year.
-The Caribbean side has historically been more susceptible to tropical storms and hurricanes as they being for form.
+The Caribbean side has historically been more susceptible to tropical storms and hurricanes as they begin to form.